What helps the absorption of zinc and magnesium?

 - Energy production: your cells need magnesium in order to generate energy.
-No wonder it's often used to reduce fatigue and enhance stamina!
+No wonder it's often used to enhance stamina!

-- Electrolyte balance: magnesium is lost during perspiration, so supplementing dietary magnesium will compensate for this loss
+- Electrolyte balance: magnesium is lost during exercise through perspiration, so supplementing dietary magnesium will compensate for this loss.

-- Muscle function: magnesium is required for muscle contraction and relaxation and may relieve muscle spasms and cramps
+- Muscle function: magnesium is required for muscle contraction and relaxation and to relieve mild muscle spasms and cramps.

-- Nervous system: magnesium can help with restlessness and disrupted sleep
+- Sleeplesness: magnesium can help with restlessness and sleeplessness

-- Premenstrual syndrome: taking magnesium may help relieve premenstrual symptoms such as mood swings, irritability and breast tenderness if your dietary intake of it is inadequate4
+- Premenstrual syndrome: taking magnesium may help relieve premenstrual symptoms such as mood swings, irritability and breast tenderness.

 - Australian Bureau of Statistics, Food Standards Australia New Zealand.
 Australian health survey: usual nutrient intakes 2011-12.
 Commonwealth of Australia, 2015.